lucy-at-antikythera-games/Text101/README.md

 ## Versioning

-Release numbers will on the title screen of the game itself, in keeping with the flavor of interactive fiction games.
+Release number is on the title screen of the game itself, in keeping with the flavor of interactive fiction games.
 As of this writing, the game is on release 0.
-I may clean up the code in release 0.0.1, but because this is a learning project, I'm unlikely to go beyond that.
+I may clean up the code in a release 0.0.1, but because this is a learning project, I'm unlikely to go beyond that.

 ## Author